sworks692/CloneMC-V2.0-Entirely-In-C-and-Open-Gl-1.1/README.md

 The project currently is designed to reproduce and basically has almost every implementations of gameplay, world behavior, visual style, menus, entities, redstone systems, and even able to load, render, and save Java worlds properly.
 Has Both Proper Singleplayer And Multiplayer Support In the Program

+THERE WILL NOT AND SHOULD NEVER HAVE SUPPORT FOR OFFICAL MODERN MINECRAFT SERVERS, MINECRAFT ACCOUNTS, AND MORE RELATED TO AVOID COPYRIGHT ISSUES.

 CloneMC V2.0 this time also had extensive development and technical documentation for all aspects of the program

 Complete engine architecture